softwaresaved/international-survey-lib/templates/job-satisfaction.md

-Beside these specific concepts we asked more general question about their satisfaction in their current position and their satisfaction with their career in general with a range of answers from 0 - Not at all satisfied to 10
+Beside these specific concepts we asked more general question about their satisfaction in their current position and their satisfaction with their career in general with a range of answers from 0 (not at all satisfied) to 10 (completely satisfied).
-- Completely satisfied.

 The specific questions about their job satisfaction reflect, in general, the same opinion as the two more generic questions.
 However, the granularity helps